 - a.
 The name, sex, date of birth, grade level, and the name and address of the school last attended, if any; - b.
 The mailing address and telephone number of the home school; - c.
 The name of the parent or legal guardian providing the home school; - d.
 Indicate if the home-schooled student intends to participate in extracurricular activities during the school year; - e.
 A statement of whether the home-schooled student plans to seek a high school equivalency diploma during the current school year; - f.
-A statement that the parent or legal guardian agrees that the parent or legal guardian is responsible for the education of their children during the time the parents or legal guardians choose to home school; and - g.
-A signature of the parent or legal guardian
+A statement if the home-school student plans to seek a driver's license during the current school year; - g.
+A statement that the parent or legal guardian agrees that the parent or legal guardian is responsible for the education of their children during the time the parents or legal guardians choose to home school; and - h.
+A signature of the parent or legal guardian, which must be notarized if the home-schooled student plans to seek a driver's license during the school year.

-To aid the District in providing a free and appropriate public education to students in need of special education services, the parents or legal guardians homeschooling their children shall provide information that might indicate the need for special education services.
+To aid the District in providing a free and appropriate public education to students in need of special education services, the parents or legal guardians home-schooling their children shall provide information that might indicate the need for special education services.